The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 Final Thoughts: Navigating the CARES Act Eviction Notice Rule

-The 30-day notice to vacate requirement under the CARES Act remains in effect for federally backed rental properties, and landlords must ensure compliance to avoid legal complications.
+The 30-day notice to vacate rule from the CARES Act still applies to federally backed rental properties.
+Small business landlords must follow this rule to avoid legal issues.

-For landlords and property managers, staying updated on federal, state, and local eviction laws is essential to maintaining a legally sound and fair leasing process.
+Landlords and property managers must stay updated on eviction laws.
+This includes federal, state, and local rules.
+It is important for a fair and legal leasing process.

-For tenants, knowing your rights under the CARES Act can provide valuable time to find housing assistance or resolve disputes before facing eviction.
+For tenants, understanding your rights under the CARES Act can give you time.
+This time can help you find housing assistance or solve problems before eviction.

 Take Action Today: Ask Congress to Support The Respect State Housing Laws Act

-On February 6, 2025, lawmakers in both the House and Senate reintroduced the Respect State Housing Laws Act (S. 470/H.R.
-1078), a federal proposal designed to eliminate the CARES Act’s notice to vacate requirement.
+On February 6, 2025, lawmakers in the House and Senate reintroduced the Respect State Housing Laws Act (S. 470/H.R.
+1078).
+This federal proposal aims to remove the CARES Act’s notice to vacate requirement.

-Led by Representatives Barry Loudermilk (R-Ga.-11) and Vicente Gonzalez (D-Texas-34), along with Senators Bill Hagerty (R-Tenn.) and Cindy Hyde-Smith (R-Miss.), the bill aims to return eviction notice regulations to state jurisdiction, ensuring local governments have control over their housing policies.
+Led by Representatives Barry Loudermilk (R-Ga.-11) Vicente Gonzalez (D-Texas-34) and Senators Bill Hagerty (R-Tenn.) and Cindy Hyde-Smith (R-Miss.) support the bill.

 🚨🚨🚨🚨Please click here to take action today to ask Congress to support the Respect State Housing Laws Act! 🚨🚨🚨🚨